 1890: The original 1890 population schedules were destroyed as the result of a fire in Washington in 1921.
 Less than one percent of the schedules are extant.
 The three counties in Georgia which survived are available in Ancestry.com.
 To read First in the Path of the Firemen: The Fate of the 1890 Population Census, please see the National Archives article in Prologue: Quarterly of the National Archives and Records Administration.
 Spring 1996.
 Vol. 28, No. 1

 1910: All existing counties are available

 1920: All counties are available

 The Georgia Constitution of 1798 provided for the taking of a State Census “within two years, and within every subsequent term of seven years thereafter” for the purpose of reapportioning the State House of Representatives.
 The Georgia General Assembly authorized the taking of a census in certain years and this legislation can be found in the Georgia Laws.

 Like the pre-1850 U.S. Census records, State Census records name the head of the household and include only statistical data on other members of the household.
 Only a few state Census Reports survive.

 [The microfilm drawer and box number is in parentheses.]

-The following state census reports are from the County Files, Telamon Cuyler Collection, and abstracted in either the Georgia Genealogical Magazine (GGM) or the Northwest Georgia Historical and Genealogical Society (NGHGS)1834
+These returns are in the the County Files of the Telamon Cuyler Collection.
+The collection also includes returns from the 1838 State Census for Union and Paulding Counties.
+They are also abstracted in either the Georgia Genealogical Magazine (GGM) or the Northwest Georgia Historical and Genealogical Society (NGHGS)

 Censuses for Georgia Counties: Taliaferro 1827 [School], Lumpkin 1838 [State], and Chatham 1845 [State].
 Atlanta: R. J. Taylor Foundation, 1979.
 (Census F 292 .T23 C46)